bazelbuild/bazel/site/docs/skylark/cookbook.md

 Bazel needs to know about all dependencies before doing the analysis phase and calling the implementation function.
-Dependencies can be computed based on the rule attributes and the configuration: to do so, use a function as the default value of an attribute (the attribute must be private and have type `label` or `list of labels`).
+Dependencies can be computed based on the rule attributes: to do so, use a function as the default value of an attribute (the attribute must be private and have type `label` or `list of labels`).
+The parameters of this function must correspond to the attributes that are accessed in the function body.

+Note: For legacy reasons, the function takes the configuration as an additional parameter.
+Please do not rely on the configuration since it will be removed in the future.

 The example below computes the md5 sum of a file.
 The file can be preprocessed using a filter.
 The exact dependencies depend on the filter chosen by the user.